Building Regulations with Architect7

 The Building Regulation application

-The UK Building Regulations are a set of documents which all architectural design & build works must adhere too.
-These usually apply all but the smallest of building works, thus it is important to know when approval is needed and also to hire a team of applicants with an in depth knowledge of the requirements.
+The UK Building Regulations are a set of documents which all architectural design & build works must adhere to.
+These usually apply all but the smallest of building works, thus it is important to know when approval is needed and also to hire a team of specialists to apply to help submit the documents with an in depth knowledge of the requirements.

 The Documents themselves sections are split into over a dozen sections.
 These series of documents detail the required criteria for all aspects of the design and construction of buildings to ensure the safety, comfort and health for people dwelling within, about & around the building.